cugos/cugos.github.com/_posts/meetings/2013-07-17-cugos_monthly.markdown

 - Jared Erickson [@jericks](https://github.com/jericks) is back with more cool projects -- Boom!
 He'll be showing off the [geoserver-shell](https://github.com/jericks/geoserver-shell)

+- mpg [citation needed] will provide a brief update from OSGeo HQ

 __Possible but not confirmed:__

 - The Godfather returns -- [@aaronr](https://github.com/aaronr) will present something magical and awe inspiring